 - PackagePath – you can optionally specify a path under the Packages node in the deployment share to import the update packages into

-- Clean – this is a switch parameter that will tell the script to remove any existing update packages in path specified by PackagePath before importing the new updates.
+- Clean – this is a switch parameter that will tell the script to remove any existing update packages in the path specified by PackagePath before importing the new updates.

 Using Both Scripts to Download and Import Updates into MDT

-Because Get-LatestUpdates.ps1 outputs an object that can be passed to Import-Update.ps1 on the pipeline, a single command line can be used to get the latest update for a specific operating system, download the update locally and import it into an MDT deployment share.
+Get-LatestUpdates.ps1 outputs an object that can be passed to Import-Update.ps1 on the pipeline, so a single command line can be used to get the latest update for a specific operating system, download the update locally and import it into an MDT deployment share.
 For example, I can use the following command line to download the Windows 10 x64 Current Branch (build 15063) and import it into my deployment share used to build Reference images:

 .\Get-LatestUpdate.ps1 -Download -Path C:\Updates | .\Import-Update.ps1 -SharePath "\\mcfly\Deployment\Reference" -PackagePath "Windows 10\x64" -Clean